veillette/opticsTextbook/content/Chap4_Polarisation/Polarization_2022_01Clean.md

 ### Full-Wave Plates

 A full-wave plate introduces a phase difference of $2\pi$, which is the same as introducing no phase difference between the two field components.
 So what can possibly be an application for a full-wave plate?
-We recall from Eq.&nbsp;{eq}`waveplate` that the phase difference is $2\pi$ only for a particular wavelength.
+We recall from Eq. {eq}`waveplate` that the phase difference is $2\pi$ only for a particular wavelength.
 If we send through linearly (say vertically) polarised light of other wavelengths, these will become elliptically polarised, while the light with the correct wavelength $\lambda_0$ will stay vertically polarised.
 If we then let all the light pass through a horizontal polariser, the light with wavelength $\lambda_0$ will be completely extinguished, while the light of other wavelengths will be able to pass through at least partially.
 Therefore, **full-wave plates can be used to filter out specific wavelengths of light**.

 ## More on Jones matrices
 If the direction of either the slow or fast axis is given and the ordinary and extra-ordinary refractive indices $n_o$ and $n_e$, it is easy to write down the Jones matrix of a birefringent plate of given thickness $d$ using the rotation matrices, see {eq}`eq.Rpmtheta`.
 Instead of using the rotation matrices, one can also write down a system of equations for the elements of the Jones matrix.
 Suppose that $\hat{\mathbf{v_o}}=v_{o,x}+\hat{\mathbf{x}}+v_{o,y}\hat{\mathbf{y}}$ and $\hat{\mathbf{v_e}}=v_{e,x}\hat{\mathbf{x}}+ v_{e,y} \hat{\mathbf{y}}$, are in the direction of the ordinary and the extra-ordinary axes, respectively.
 Then if the Jones matrix is

 $$
-{\cal M}=\left( \begin{array}{cc}
-a & b \\
-c & d
+{\cal M}=\left( \begin{array}{cc}a & b \\c & d
 \end{array}\right),
 $$ (eq.MJones)